 Waterway health check

 The Mackay-Whitsunday-Isaac Report Card provides comprehensive health scores for the region’s major freshwater river basins and estuaries, as well as inshore and offshore marine zones.
 Results of the annual report card can be viewed on the Partnership’s own interactive website.
 Waterway scores are available for five consecutive years from 2014 to 2018.
-The 2019 report card is due in July 2020.
+The 2019 report card was released in July 2020.

 These scores indicate the current state of our waterways but most importantly they can be used to inform management action.
 They show us where changes need to occur to improve our regional water quality, including some areas that require immediate attention, funding or resources.